stracquadaniolab/cookiecutter-workflow-nf/readme.md

 ## Custom scripts management

-Custom code (aka your scripts and classes) needed by the pipeline should be added to the `bin` directory; the code in this directory is automatically added to `$PATH` when running the pipeline, which makes custom scripts easily portable and accessible.
+Custom code (aka your scripts and classes) needed by the workflow should be added to the `bin` directory; the code in this directory is automatically added to `$PATH` when running the pipeline, which makes custom scripts easily portable and accessible.
 If you are using Python, you should have a file for each class